 The Contractor will provide monthly account users who do not pay electronically with a monthly invoice either online or by US mail.
 The Contractor will establish a lock box to receive all paper payments of monthly account invoices.
 The Contractor is responsible for all fees associated with lock box account maintenance and support.

 All monthly account paper check payment funds must be deposited to the State-designated bank account via a lockbox.
 The lock box service provider is responsible for depositing the contents of the lock box in the bank designated by the State.
-The State uses the Account Database or System (as outlined in Section 1.17.1 Account Database System) maintained by the Contractor, the Lock Box report and the corresponding Bank Deposit receipt to reconcile payments.
+The State uses the Account Database or System (as outlined in Section 1.17.1 Account Database or System) maintained by the Contractor, the Lock Box report and the corresponding Bank Deposit receipt to reconcile payments.
 The Contractor is not an active party to the deposit and disbursement of the funds to the State and is not responsible for the amount or for the schedule of deposits to the State from the paper check users.

 Security